Bgnakhoul/InmindFinalProject/README.md

 ![Demo Screenshot](images/Screenshot%202025-08-22%20043726.png)

 ## Main philosophy
 Learn to implement things by hand and don't use AI to do your job even if it did not work.
-So my usage of AI was very small, everything you see here is written by me from tutorials I followed on youtube (links at the end), from official documentation and from google searches.
+So my usage of AI was very small, everything you see here is written by me from tutorials I followed on youtube, from official documentation and from google searches.
+Important links are at the end.

 ---